TBye101/eavesdropper/README.md

   - [ ] Able to send captured packets to another machine running an instance of this tool
   - [ ] Ignores or filters this traffic out in order to not capture and analyze them
   - [ ] Communication between machines is encrypted
+  - [ ] Document how to setup remote listeners and receivers
 - [ ] Listener configuration
   - [ ] Can configure what listeners are being utilized